-7.3 Active frontage
+7.2 Active frontage

-Active uses at ground level are encouraged within Macquarie Parkgenerally but more particularly in Activity Centres in order to ensure vibrant streetscapes, community meeting places and the provision of local services and facilities.
+Active uses at ground level are encouraged within Macquarie Park generally but more particularly in Activity Centres in order to ensure vibrant streetscapes, community meeting places and the provision of local services and facilities.
 This is supported by controls for 'Active Frontages', which identify areas where active ground level uses are to be consolidated.

 - 1. To create a distinctive civic character to Waterloo Road around the stations. - 2.
 To provide a mix of uses to support an increasing employment and residential population over time. - 3.
 To create a vibrant local activity centre adjacent to the station and around new parks. - 4.
 To provide a range of uses, including where permitted residential and retail, that complement the broader uses within the Corridor and that generate activity at ground level. - 5.
 To create vibrant local activity hubs adjacent to stations and around new parks and rail station plazas. - 6.
 To provide high quality public spaces suitable for active and passive recreation, for users of the rail stations and surrounding urban areas. - 7.
 To ensure that public spaces and streets are activated along their edges. - 8.
 To encourage safe well used public domain spaces. - 9.
 To create vibrant streetscapes around areas of high pedestrian traffic. - 10.
 To encourage activity within the Corridor outside commercial business hours. - 11.
-To enhance pedestrian safety, security and amenity within the Corridor.
+To enhance pedestrian safety, security and amenity within the Corridor

-a.
-Continuous ground level active uses must be provided where primary active frontages are shown in Figure 7.3.2 Active Frontage and Setback Control Drawing.
-Buildings must address the street or public domain.
+- a.
+Continuous ground level active uses must be provided where primary active frontages are shown in Figure 7.2.1 Active Frontage Control Drawing.
+Buildings must address the street or public domain. - b.

-- b.
 Front door and street address is to be located on the primary frontage. - c.
-Loading docks, vehicular access is not to be located where primary active frontages are shown in Figure 7.3.2 Active Frontage and Setback Control Drawing unless it can be demonstrated that there is no alternative. - d.
-Active ground level uses are encouraged where secondary active frontages are shown in Figure 7.3.2 Active Frontage and Setback Control Drawing. - e.
-Active uses are defined as one or more of the following: - i. shop fronts; - ii. retail/service facilities with a street entrance; - iii. cafe or restaurants with street entrance; - iv. community and civic uses with a street entrance; - v. recreation and leisure facilities with a street entrance; - vi. commercial or residential lobbies with a street entrance not more than 20% of the total length of the building's street frontage - f.
+Loading docks, vehicular access is not to be located where primary active frontages are shown in Figure 7.2.1 Active Frontage Control Drawing unless it can be demonstrated that there is no alternative. - d.
+Active ground level uses are encouraged where secondary active frontages are shown in Figure 7.2.1 Active Frontage Control Drawing

+- e.
+Active uses are defined as one or more of the following: - i. shop fronts; - ii. retail/service facilities with a street entrance; - iii. cafe or restaurants with street entrance; - i. community and civic uses with a street entrance; - ii. recreation and leisure facilities with a street entrance; - iii. commercial or residential lobbies with a street entrance not more than 20% of the total length of the building's street frontage - f.
 Entries to active frontage tenancies are to be accessible and at the same level as the adjacent footpath. - g.
 Active uses must occupy the street frontage for a depth of at least 10m.
-Refer Figure 7.3.1 Active Frontages Plan Diagram and Active Frontages Elevation Diagram. - h.
+Refer Figure 7.1.1 Active Frontage Control Drawing - h.
 On sloping sites, the maximum level change between ground floor tenancies and the adjacent footpath is 600 mm. - i.
-Where active frontage is required a minimum of 90% of the building frontage is to be transparent i.e. windows and glazed doors (A maximum 10% active frontage may be fire stairs, plant, masonry walls and other non-active uses). - j.
+Where active frontage is required a minimum of 90% of the building frontage is to be transparent i.e. windows and glazed doors.
+(A maximum 10% active frontage may be fire stairs, plant, masonry walls and other non-active uses) - j.
 Clear glazing is to be provided to windows and doors.
 The sill height for windows must be maximum 1200mm above the footpath, including for sloping sites.
-Refer Figure 7.3.1 below.
+Refer Figure 7.2.2

-Figure 7.3.1 Active Frontages Plan Diagram and Active Frontages Elevation Diagram
+Figure 7.2.2 Active Frontages plan diagram and Active Frontages elevation diagram